How do I make a schedule?

 What kind of work is available pre-festival?

 Volunteers will work on their own to distribute (with list provided) posters and/or film guides throughout the community, including on campus.
 Work is from January-February.
 We also need help with monthly screenings and helping with our fundraisers.
+This is a great way to get to 24 hours early!

 What kind of work is available during the festival?